 People vote according to different priorities.
 For some it is the Party, for others it is the person that one elects.
 Margaret Ferrier is an example where people did not know the fundamental principles upon which she operated until she fell foul of the law.

 She has demonstrated her principles by self-excusing her conduct and remaining in office against the advice of many.
-If she had taken this advice people might have interpreted it a tragic and costly price to pay for a stupid and risky mistake.
+If she had taken this advice, people might have interpreted it a tragic and costly price to pay for a stupid and risky mistake.
 The law might even have been ready to show leniency on its principles of 4 E’s 1. engage with the public; 2. explain the law; 3. encourage compliance, but by continuing to challenge the law she has triggered 4. enforcement and she has been arrested and charged with reckless and culpable conduct.

 If proper attention was paid to people’s worldview it would not be difficult to demonstrate the positive contribution to society that the godly make.
 They do not trouble the criminal justice system.
 They contribute to society with their talents and do not fiddle their taxes.
 They rear useful children.
 Their carbon footprint is likely to be low but there is no acknowledgement of this in their tax code.
 Rather, they are likely to be easy targets for the latest government theft scheme.
-Some will interpret this paragraph as suggesting that only the godly fall into this category.
+Some will misinterpret this paragraph as suggesting that only the godly fall into this category.
 It does not, and Christians in public life should demonstrate by their speech and behaviour the utility of good, accurate, truthful and godly speech.